Read about our academic procedures below.

 Only the office that applies the hold may remove it.
 You may check your hold status online at https://ssol.columbia.edu.
 Contact the holding office to remove or dispute the hold, or to address any error you believe may have occurred.
 Once you have cleared a hold, it is important that you make sure the hold has been removed from your University records.

-Students may petition the Rules Committee for exceptions to the rules governing a particular degree program, and for other reasons as specified in the Rules for the J.D.
-Degree or in the requirements for the LL.M. and J.S.D. degrees.
+Students may petition the Rules Committee for exceptions to the rules governing a particular degree program, and for other reasons as specified in the Academic Rules.
 The Rules Committee consists of four, full-time faculty members and three student members who are selected to serve for the given academic year, together with the Dean of Students and the Dean of Registration Services.
 Petitions should be in writing and should be submitted to the Dean of Registration Services along with any supporting materials.

 - Many petitions dealing with routine matters can be decided on quickly, without formal committee deliberation.
 These include requests for permission to:

 - cross-register for a non-Law course/seminar (make sure to read the rules regarding cross-registration)

 - exceed the 15-point Law School maximum per semester (note that 16 points is the absolute semester maximum by ABA rules)

 - take 11 points for one semester in the second or third year (12 is the minimum number of points for J.D. residence; only one 11-point semester may be allowed)